Civil-Service-Human-Resources/csl-service/README.md

 # csl-service

-CSL Business logic API service which:
+CSL service is a a business logic API service.
+It is intended to be a singular point for managing all of the data coming into and going out of the learner record API; as well as business logic related to Rustici.

+This service includes the following technical implementation:

 * Exposes secured endpoints (Endpoints are secured using oAuth2.0 token created using csl identity-service).
 * Actuator is included to monitor the application health and other runtime parameters.
 * Accepts requests from CSL UI.
-* Calls Rustici engine and other CSL backend applications to create the business response.
+* Calls Rustici engine and other CSL backend applications to process the data and create the business response.

 ### Build using: